Vyral/joshua-holt/_posts/2020-05-29-post-coronavirus-moving-trends.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true
-youtube_alternate_image:
+youtube_alternate_image: /uploads/moving-trends-youtube.jpg
-youtube_code:
+youtube_code: 5G2rgVibc64
 ---

-{% include youtube.html %}<center>COVID-19 may overturn recent trends regarding where people choose to live.</center>
+{% include youtube.html %}

+<center>COVID-19 may overturn recent trends regarding where people choose to live.</center>

+&nbsp;

 The coronavirus pandemic is sure to have long-reaching consequences in all walks of life, but some of these consequences might surprise you.&nbsp;